Working with partners at Cornell and Stanford, the VTRG explores a variety of challenges for mechanical and appearance-based textile simulation.

 With limited access to such equipment, the VTRG has developed a hand-based process that relies upon a multi-harness loom, a creel, a jig system for simultaneous sheds, and a narrow shuttle insertion system in order to create a rough equivalent for developing examples of “quantum” woven fabrics.
 This process has allowed us to formulate an approach to the various design factors, which in turn informs the development of a UI and how one might design these fabrics computationally in a fully industrial environment.

-Paper presentation and publication: DTEX Textiles Identity and Innovation, June 2019, Lisbon, Portugal
+Paper publication: DTEX Textiles Identity and Innovation, June 2019, Lisbon, Portugal